souravdatta/qsym/qsym_tutorial.md

 #### Hadamard gate

 This is probably the most famous gate!
-You will see it alnmost in every circuit and in plenty.
+You will see it almost in every circuit and in plenty.
 It is defined like below:

 ```racket
 (define h-factor (/ 1.0 (sqrt 2)))